binary-butterfly/formifly/README.md

 The default error message will be used when validation fails for a validator that does not have its own error message.
 Note that most existing validators ***do*** have their own default error messages, which you will have to overwrite with your own as well.

+If set, the `mutationFunc` will be called if validation succeeds with the field's value and `otherValues` passed to the validate function.
+The field value will be replaced by whatever the mutationFunc returns before handing it off to your submit handler.
+This is useful if you need to reformat the data before sending it to a REST api for example.

 The `onError` callback function will be called when validation fails.
 It receives the `value` and `otherValues` params passed to the `validate` function.